BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Torozul** `ACTIVE`

-This is a Foe [Spear], with the Trollbane special rule.
-Additionally, Mardin adds +1 when rolling To Wound against Monster models.
+This is a Unique Foe [Spear] (see page 66) with the Trollbane special rule.
+Additionally, Mardin gains an additional bonus of +1 To Wound when making Strikes against Monster models.

 - **Durin's Protector** `ACTIVE`

-During the Declare Heroic Actions step of the Fight phase, if Durin is Engaged in Combat within 6" of Mardin, then Mardin may declare a free [Heroic Combat].
-If this is successful, Mardin must use the following Move to join Durin's Combat if able, or move as close as possible to him.
+During the Declare Heroic Actions step of the Fight Phase, if Durin is Engaged in Combat and is within 6" of Mardin, then Mardin may declare a free [Heroic Combat].
+If this [Heroic Combat] is successful, then Mardin must use the following Move to join Durin's Combat.
+If this is not possible, then Mardin must Move as close as possible to Durin.
 Mardin cannot use this special rule if he is in the same Combat as Durin.

 </div>